Relational Change

 Employees affected by prejudicial bias are up to three times more likely to be disengaged compared to other employees, which can cost companies up to $550 billion annually (Center for Talent Innovation).

-For several years now, many organizations — the media, corporations, academic institutions — have been publicly discussing Diversity, Equity, and Inclusion (DEI) plans and initiatives.
+For several years now, many organizations — the media, corporations, and academic institutions — have been publicly discussing Equity and Empowerment (EAE) plans and initiatives.
 These well-intentioned programs often focus on telling people how to behave versus showing them how to be open to other perspectives and create meaningful connections.
 If we truly want to find common ground and Wake the unConscious, relational change has to start with the individual.

 Our History